4 Fun Outdoor Things to Do in the Smoky Mountains in September

 As the weather starts to get cooler and fall is beginning, it is the perfect time to soak up the great outdoors.
 Though the summer activities have come to an end, there is still plenty of outdoor fun to be had!
 To help you decide what to do when you visit, we’ve put together a list of some of the top outdoor things to do in the Smoky Mountains in September:

 Another way to enjoy the great outdoors in September is to visit CLIMB Works.
-CLIMB Works has both ziplining and mountain biking available.
 If you visit the Smoky Mountains toward the end of September, ziplining is a wonderful way to spot all the leaves that have started to change from various shades of green to oranges and yellows.
-And what better way to enjoy the fall weather than by cruising through the mountains on a bike?
-The El Regis Trail at CLIMB Works is a 2-mile loop that is fun for both beginners and experts!
+You’ll have an incredible bird’s eye view of the Smoky Mountains, so you have a better chance of spotting the fall foliage.

 3. Go for a Hike